-The pragmatic will give lip service to separatism and to being faithful to the whole counsel of God, and he will talk strongly for it in private, but his practice speaks louder than his words.
+The pragmatic will give lip service to separatism and to being faithful to the whole counsel of God, and he might speak strongly for it in private, but his practice speaks louder than his words.

 A few years ago I met the editor of a prominent Independent Baptist publication for a lunch that was arranged by a pastor friend.
 As soon as we met at the restaurant, this editor asked me to keep the discussion “off the record.”
 He then proceeded to agree with me about many issues, including my concerns about Quick Prayerism.
-I was greatly puzzled, because he had not published anything plainly stated on these issues, to my knowledge, and had certainly never warned about the men who are the chief proponents of such things, most of whom were and are his buddies.
+I was greatly puzzled, because his publication has long promoted the men and churches most responsible for inventing and spreading these practices and has never warned of them, to my knowledge.

 The apostle Paul was not a pragmatist.
 He had only one objective, and that was to be faithful to Christ his Master.
 He called himself a “doulos” or bondservant.
 He had been purchased by Christ from the slave market of sin and did not own himself.
 His objective was to be faithful to God’s truth.
 Period.
 He had no other objective.
 He would not have dreamed of having another objective.
 The non-pragmatist Paul testified,

 “For I have not shunned to declare unto you all the counsel of God” (Acts 20:27).

-Paul even solemnly commissioned Timothy to keep the New Testament commands “without spot,” which refers to the “small” things (1 Timothy 6:13-14).
+Paul even solemnly commissioned Timothy to keep the New Testament commandments “without spot,” which refers to the “small” things (1 Timothy 6:13-14).

-Every preacher is commanded to preach the Word, all of the Word, in season and out of season, no matter what happens, no matter how popular or unpopular it is, no matter who is offended or what doors it closes.
+Every preacher is commanded to preach the Word, all of the Word, in season and out of season, no matter what happens, no matter how popular or unpopular it is, no matter who is offended or what doors it closes, humanly speaking.

 “Preach the word; be instant in season, out of season; reprove, rebuke, exhort with all longsuffering and doctrine” (2 Timothy 4:2).